mrclapham/canvas_libs/README.md

 ### Canvas/SVG/Charting library comparison

-A compmparison of the main HTML5 Canvas Libraries with examples.
+A comparison of the main HTML5 Canvas Libraries with examples.

 Requires Browserify.